1) remove the plastic covering from the ESC

 16) Fiddlehead 18" (my own design) - I started out intending to build joseico90's Underball but ended up blending his design with gpw's Bullseye and Otto Deiffenbach's prop slot noise reduction technique, for a completely new design.
 The result is excellent and Fiddlehead now has its own discussion thread.

-15) "Beechcraft Bonanza" Smart Dart (my own design) - This V-tail flies great.
+15) "Beechcraft Bonanza" Smart Dart (my own design) - This V-tail is superb.
+A real wolf in sheep's clothing.
 Details, starting here.

 After entering your thrust angles, print the spreadsheet and cut out the pie chart you need (3-hole in the following example).
 I make the following sandwich and clamp it onto a hard flat surface until dry: